-13-Year-Old Boy Accidentally Shoots Himself on Instagram Live
+13-Year-Old Boy Accidentally Shoots Himself On Instagram Live

-Most teenagers use Instagram to connect with their friends and family members, showing off their new make-up, shoes or latest Snapchat filter.
-But, unfortunately, things took a turn for the worse of a 13-year-old Atlanta boy who was streaming on Instagram Live when he accidentally shot himself.
+Most teenagers use Instagram to connect with their friends and family members, showing off their new make-up, shoes, or latest Snapchat filter.
+But, unfortunately, things took a turn for the worse for a 13-year-old Atlanta boy who was streaming on Instagram Live when he accidentally shot himself.

 Reports say that 13-year-old Malachi Hemphill accidentally shot himself while filming on Instagram Live for about four of his friends.
 Using the streaming service, the young teen took out his gun to show them.
 A friend commented wondering why Hemphill didn’t have a clip on his gun.
 When Hemphill went to investigate, the gun went off and he shot himself live on camera.